zjy365/sailos-website/content/blog/(what-is)/what-is-kafka/index.en.md

 ## Deploy Kafka on Sealos: Managed Streaming Excellence

 Sealos transforms Kafka deployment from a complex infrastructure challenge into a simple, streamlined operation.
-By leveraging Sealos's cloud-native platform built on Kubernetes, organizations can deploy production-ready Kafka clusters that benefit from enterprise-grade management features without the operational overhead.
+By leveraging cloud-native platform of Sealos built on Kubernetes, organizations can deploy production-ready Kafka clusters that benefit from enterprise-grade management features without the operational overhead.

 ### Benefits of Managed Kafka on Sealos